Analyzing Motion Using Graphs[Technology Exercise] Exercises 31–3... | Channels for Pearson+

 Using The Acceleration Function

 The derivative of a function at a point gives the slope of the tangent line to the function at that point, representing the rate of change.
-In the context of motion, the first derivative (velocity) indicates how fast and in what direction the position changes, while the second derivative (acceleration) shows how the velocity changes over time.
-These interpretations help in understanding the object's movement.
+For motion, the first derivative of the position function gives velocity, and the second derivative gives acceleration.
+Analyzing these derivatives helps determine when an object speeds up, slows down, or changes direction.

 Recommended video: